 A Fire Weather Watch is issued when there is reasonable confidence that conditions to warrant a warning will be met within 18 to 72 hours.
-A Fire Weather Watch will NOT be issued or remain in effect the TO-DAY period.
+A Fire Weather Watch should not remain in effect through the TO-DAY period.
 It must either upgraded to a Red Flag Warning or canceled.
 If the Watch is cancelled, the NWS can issue a Special Weather Statement (SPS) to highlight the heightened fire weather concerns.

 A Red Flag Warning is issued when there is high confidence that conditions to warrant a warning will be met within 48.
-A Red Flag Warning may span over a multiple day time period.
+A Red Flag Warning may span over a multiple day time period if Red Flag conditions are expected to be attained consecutive days, with limited RH recovery expected during the overnight hours.